mesosphere/marathon/docs/docs/metrics.md

   moment.
 * `marathon.tasks.staged.gauge` — the number of tasks staged at the moment.
-* `marathon.uptime.counter.seconds` — uptime of the current Marathon
+* `marathon.uptime.gauge.seconds` — uptime of the current Marathon
   instance.

 ### Mesos-specific metrics